Second cash-relief operation under FbF of Bangladesh monsoon11/07/2017 - by Hassan Ahmadul, Climate Centre, Dhaka

 The humanitarian cash disbursements in Bogra were the second such exercise in the current monsoon season in Bangladesh under FbF, which is supported by the German Federal Foreign Office and Red Cross with technical assistance from the Climate Centre.

-Early last month just before Cyclone Mora made landfall, the Red Crescent distributed 5,000-taka FbF grants to 2,300 families in Companiganj and Hatiya upazilas in the coastal district of Noakhali.
+At the end of May, just before Cyclone Mora made landfall, the Red Crescent distributed 5,000-taka FbF grants to 2,300 families in Companiganj and Hatiya upazilas in the coastal district of Noakhali.

 Torrential monsoon rain and lethal landslides later worsened the situation for coastal communities struggling to recover from Mora, the IFRC reported as it appealed for international assistance for Bangladesh.